 SUM Function in Excel

-Sum function is another mathematical function that is used for summing up the selected numbers whether they are decimals or whole numbers.
-We can either select the cells containing numbers one by one or we can directly select the complete range of cells whose sum we need to find.
+The sum function is another mathematical function used to sum up the selected numbers, whether they are decimals or whole numbers.
+We can either select the cells containing numbers one by one or directly select the complete range of cells whose sum we need to find.

 SUM Formula in Excel:

 The Formula for the SUM function is as follows:

 WHERE ‘num1’, ‘num2’ and ‘num_n’ denotes numeric values or numbers which you wish to add